Get Your Certification Online or In Person

 Synthesizing — Communicate the user journey with flowcharts, storyboards, and competitive analysis.

-Wireframing — Begin presenting work visually & verbally, and iterate of designs based on feedback.
+Wireframing — Begin presenting work visually & verbally, and iterate based on feedback.

 Usability Testing — Conduct live usability tests and report findings.